rok4/pytools/README.pypi.md

 * `--tiles` : get size analysis for tiles
 * `--progress` : Print a progress bar (only with --output option)
 * `--deciles` : get deciles for sizes and read times rather than values
+* `--centiles` : get centiles for sizes and read times rather than values
 * `--ratio N` : ratio of measured slabs and tiles (<ratio> choose one).
 All slabs are counted

 ### TMSIZER